Allen Dulles: Later life

+He was honoured by then DCI Richard Helms with a plaque on the CIA building.
+It’s reported he suffered from Alzheimer’s disease in the final years of his life.
 He died on January 29, 1969, of influenza, complicated by pneumonia, at the age of 75, in Georgetown, D.C.
 He was buried in Green Mount Cemetery in Baltimore, Maryland.